Kostas Katsouranis: Pune City

 In September he signed a contract with Pune City, the team of Bruno Cirillo and David Trezeguet coached by the Italian coach Franco Colomba.
 Speaking on Kostas' arrival, Gaurav Modwel, CEO, FC Pune City said, "We would like to extend our heartiest welcome to Kostas.
 Apart from being a great player, he is an amazing human being his passion for football, down to earth personality and desire to learn and share sets him apart.
 His vast experience as a midfielder shall bring great balance to the FC Pune City team."

 Katsouranis became the first player and captain of this year's FIFA World Cup to feature in the ISL.
 He played the first mach with the new club against Delhi Dynamos who contained Alessandro Del Piero in an away draw which ended 0–0.
 In a match against FC Goa, Katsouranis scored his first goal for the club and put in a man of the match performance in a 2–0 home win.
 Kostas made a very impressive play along with the Dutchman John Goossens and scored a beautiful goal in the away match in Kolkata against Atlético de Kolkata with the final result of 1–3 in favour of Katsouranis's club.
 This goal was awarded as the goal of the ISL's first season.

-Even though in its first season, the Indian league is far more exciting than many others across the world and at the same time possesses a number of world class players.
-One of them, Katsouranis, winner of the 2004 Euro, scored his fourth goal in the season, becoming the league's second top-scorer just beneath Brazilian international Elano.
+In its inaugural season, the Indian football league featured several internationally experienced players.
+Katsouranis, scored four goals in the season emerging as the club's top scorer and in the sixth place of the league’s goalscorers, four goals behind the top scorer, Elano.

 Atromitos

 On 26 December 2014, he signed a six-month contract with Atromitos with an option to extend it by one year.
 Undoubtedly he was the most impressive transfer of this winter's window, the signing of former Greece skipper.
 "I will give it all for Atromitos", stated Katsouranis who in the first half of the season plied his trade in India, with remarkable success in that up and coming mini-league that lasts only a few months.
 The 35-year-old has made no secret of his aspiration to return to the national team, too, as former Greece manager Claudio Ranieri had not called him up for any of the five matches Greece played after the 2014 World Cup.

-On 3 January 2015, he played the first match with the new club at home against Kalloni.
+On 3 January 2015, he played the first match with the new club at home against AEL Kalloni.
 He signed for Atromitos in a six-month deal with an option for one year more, however, the Athens club decided not to keep Katsouranis in their squad ahead of next season.